 Courtesy of Marty McDonald

 The birth of Boss Women Media came just as Marty's corporate journey was coming to an end.
 It was around 2016, Marty recalls, that she began questioning her corporate surroundings and looked inward for the answers.
 "I knew that there had to be other women really suffering from this imposter syndrome.
 How do you find your voice?
 How do you find yourself in spaces and in systems that were not built for you?"
 The turning point came while attending a women's conference that, to Marty's surprise, was predominantly and overwhelming, white.
 She reflects, "When I walked into that space, I knew that I needed to create this for Black women.
-I came back to Dallas on fire and on mission to help women solve problems around entrepreneurship, side hustling, and growing their corporate career."
+I came back to Dallas on fire and on a mission to help women solve problems around entrepreneurship, side hustling, and growing their corporate career."

 "When you don't see that, you don't see possibility or you gain the mindset of it's only one seat available to you.
 It's only that one seat that you have to crawl and fight for, and when there's only one seat, it's hard for you to navigate how to pull up a chair for someone else."